geniusgeek/android-trupple-mvp/README.md

 ii.
 Extend the GenericPresenter abstract class, and pass in teh ModelOps: this defines the [strategy](https://en.wikipedia.org/wiki/Strategy_pattern) to be used for the Model and the and the View(which is the Activity).
+The GenericModelOps interface also contains an implementation of callback design to plugin for modelOps which will make request to recieve models from server.

 ```
 public class MainPresenter extends  GenericPresenter<ModelOps extends MVP.GenericModelOps, MainActivity> {